 Ensure players are aware of the need to avoid approaching head on.
 Remain in control by approaching on the inside shoulder, forcing the ball carrier into areas where you have numbers.

-When introducing a basic defensive structure, ensure the key messages of individual tackling techniques and understanding which attacker they're responsible for are reinforced at all times.
+When introducing a basic defensive structure, reinforce the key message of individual tackling technique and make sure each defender understands which attacker they are responsible for.

 Get more video coaching from the world's best